 I was delighted by the work done by the team at FWJ and cannot recommend them highly enough.
 Their legal and tactical knowledge was spot on.
 I can now continue to grow my business free from the worry of my original disqualificationA director we defended against a disqualification claim

-Where an individual is disqualified from acting as a director then an added remedy exists for creditors of the company (and indeed the company itself) against the director so acting in breach of his/her disqualification.
+Where an individual is banned from acting as a director then an added remedy exists for creditors of the company (and indeed the company itself) against the director so acting in breach of his/her director ban.

 This personal liability for the creditor’s debts is frequently overlooked by creditors but is a claim that can be made against any director who is in breach of their disqualification (a fact easily available from Companies House) regardless of whether a company is trading or has been placed into insolvency proceedings.